fonyango/cleansummary/README.md

 ```
 ## Contributing

-We welcome contributions from the community.
 If you would like to contribute to this project, please follow these steps:

 - Fork the repository on GitHub.

 - Clone the forked repository to your local machine.

-- Create a new branch for your feature or bug fix: git checkout -b feature-name
+- Create a new branch for your feature or bug fix: `git checkout -b feature-name`

 - Make your changes and commit them with descriptive commit messages.